 - To learn how to interpret basic lab tests and radiology data such as blood, urine serum, X-rays, etc.

-Foreign Medical Student Graduates: Must be a graduate of Medical School
+Foreign Medical Student Graduates: Must be a GRADUATE of a Medical School

 - Must be ECFMG Certified

 - Must have up to date Immunization Records

 - A formal application shall be submitted to the Clinical Observership Program Committee during the designated application dates, Aug 1 through Sept 30 of each year.

 - Standardized applications such as an ERAS application is acceptable.
 In the event that ERAS application is not available, a Common Application Form can be substituted.